 Operators

-Origami is a dialect of JavaScript expressions so closely follows JavaScript operator precedence.
+Origami is a dialect of JavaScript expressions and closely follows JavaScript operator precedence.

 Origami introduces some operators of its own, listed here alongside the standard JavaScript operators.
 Operators are listed in order from highest precedence to lowest precedence.